Punktum-dk/epp-service-specification/README.md

 ## Implementation Extensions

-The EPP service implemented by DK Hostmaster holds several extensions, these are documented where appropriate for the specific commands etc. This section serves to give an overview of the extensions as a whole.
+The EPP service implemented by Punktum dk holds several extensions, these are documented where appropriate for the specific commands etc. This section serves to give an overview of the extensions as a whole.

 Please refer to the [EPP XSD file repository][DKHMXSD] for implementation details.